-The main objectives of devolution as provided for in the 2010 Kenya Constitution include:
+The main objectives of devolution as provided for in the Constitution of Kenya, 2010 include:

-- a.
-The promotion of democratic and accountable exercise of power - b.
-The fostering of national unity by recognising diversity - c.
-Giving powers of self-governance to

-- the people and enhancing the participation of the people in the exercise of the powers of the state and in making decisions affecting them - d.
-The protection and promotion of the interests and rights of minorities and marginalised communities - e.
-The enhancement of checks and balances and the separation of powers
+- a) The promotion of democratic and accountable exercise of power; - b) The fostering of national unity by recognising diversity; - c) Giving powers of self-governance to the people and enhancing the participation of the people in the exercise of the powers of the State and in making decisions affecting them; - d) The protection and promotion of the interests and rights of minorities and marginalised communities; and - e) The enhancement of checks and balances and the separation of powers.

-The functions of the counties are guided by the principle of governance which bind all state organs.
+The functions of the counties are guided by the principle of governance which bind all State organs.
 The function of good governance in the public sector is to ensure that entities such as counties act in the public interest at all times which requires a strong commitment to integrity, ethical values, rule of law and openness and comprehensive stakeholder engagement.

-Under the Kenyan Constitution, the values and principles of governance include:
+Under the Constitution of Kenya, 2010, the values and principles of governance include:

-- (a) high standards of professional ethics; - (b) efficient, effective and economic use of resources; responsive, prompt, effective, impartial and equitable - (c) provision of services; - involvement of the people in the process of policy making; - (e) accountability for administrative acts; - (f) transparency and provision to the public of timely, accurate information; - (g) subject to paragraphs (h) and (I), fair competition and merit as the basis of appointments and promotions; - (h) representation of Kenya's diverse communities; and

-- (i) affording adequate and equal opportunities for appointment, training and advancement, at all levels of the public service, of:

-- men and women;

-- the members of all ethnic groups; and

-- persons with disabilities.
+- a) high standards of professional ethics; - b) efficient, effective and economic use of resources; responsive, prompt, effective, impartial and equitable - c) provision of services; - d) involvement of the people in the process of policy making; - e) accountability for administrative acts; - f) transparency and provision to the public of timely, accurate information; - g) subject to paragraphs (h) and (I), fair competition and merit as the basis of appointments and promotions; - h) representation of Kenya's diverse communities; and - i) affording adequate and equal opportunities for appointment, training and advancement, at all levels of the public service, of: - men and women; - the members of all ethnic groups; and - persons with disabilities.